Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 (alfa) Changes applied to storage pool 'gateway-storage'

-You have now created a storage pool called gateway-storage from your LVM volume group!
+You have now created a storage pool called gateway-storage from your LVM volume group.
+Repeat this command for every node in your LINSTOR cluster.
+You can list the storage pools in your cluster by entering the following command:

 # linstor storage-pool list